jamesstow/internet_issues/README.md

-The two graphs represent the time taken for an http request to ```https://google.com```
+# Internet issues

+All the data (except the mobile screenshot) is captured by the script included

+The tl;dr of the script is that it hits google with an http request, times it and records the result then schedules another call in 100ms

 The code times out after 130s

+The two graphs represent the time taken for said http request

 You can see some form of repeating pattern in the errored requests (just over two minute intervals)

-Code and captured data included.

 Any missing periods are when I stopped the script running